 - increasing staffing levels; our pupil premium has been used to support a range of targeted interventions both inside and outside of the classroom.
 This has allowed all pupils with specific difficulties to move forward.
 To facilitate this, the school has maintained TA coverage equivalent to 3.2 full time staff.
-One of the TAs is SENCO trained.
-C Shaw who holds a Post Graduate Certificate in Assessing Literacy and Dyslexia also supports. - increasing capacity; the mobile classroom has meant our PAN has been increased to 70.
-In the long term this has improved the school's financial sustainability.
-There are plans to increase housing by 14% (NDP) in the area and it is hoped that family housing will increase the need for parish school places. - improvement of the school environment; an environmental area has been developed with more raised beds and two small chicken arks.
+C Shaw acts as SENCO and holds a Post Graduate Certificate in Assessing Literacy and Dyslexia. - increasing capacity; the mobile classroom has meant our PAN has been increased to 70.
+In the long term this has improved the school's financial sustainability. - improvement of the school environment; an environmental area has been developed with more raised beds and two small chicken arks.
 This will be incorporated within the KS1 and KS2 school curriculum.
-A small, but stimulating early years outdoor play area has been developed so that the personal, social, emotional and physical skills of reception children can be further developed.
+A small but stimulating early years outdoor play area has been developed so that the personal, social, emotional and physical skills of reception children can be further developed.